Looking to get shredded? There's probably a few things you need to hear before you get started...

 YOU USE EXERCISE AS AN EXCUSE TO EAT MORE

-385 isn’t a light weight by most folk’s standards and there aren’t many who could throw it around for 4 sets of 8.
+In all honesty, exercise doesn’t burn that many calories.
+For example, one study found that deadlifting 385 for 4 sets of 8 reps only burned roughly 100 calories.5385 isn’t a light weight by most folk’s standards and there aren’t many who could throw it around for 4 sets of 8.
 Even then, 100 calories isn’t much, you could easily eat that back with a few bites of ice cream or a donut.

-I’m sure you’ve heard statements such as: “I deserve some of (insert X or Y food here) because I worked out today” or ”I ate ‘clean’ all week so I can have a cheat day today and not worry about it.
+I’m sure you’ve heard statements such as: “I deserve some of (insert X or Y food here) because I worked out today” or ”I ate ‘clean’ all week so I can have a cheat day today and not worry about it.”

 At the heart of both mentalities is the idea that exercise somehow allows you more leniency with your food choices because of metabolic adaptations.